Couples come to Couples In Step with a variety of issues they’d like addressed:

 Couples Counselling is Expensive…

-Yes, couples counseling is a financial investment.
+Yes, couples counselling is a financial investment.
 There are some ways you can lighten the financial load.

 - Your extended health benefit is likely to reimburse you for some or all of your couples counselling.
 The fee schedule I’ll send you when you contact Couples In Step outlines how to determine coverage, amount of coverage, etc.

-- Couples In Step has reduced fees during weekday hours (before 4 pm).
-Perhaps you can flex your work hours to accommodate marriage counseling.
+- Couples In Step has reduced fees during weekday hours (before 3:30 pm).
+Perhaps you can flex your work hours to accommodate marriage counselling.
 Your doctor may be willing to provide you with a note.
 Ask me about that if you have questions.

 - I have noticed again and again that couples who spend time between sessions doing the relevant readings and watching the DVD’s that I suggest use the actual therapy time more effectively and in the long run appear to need fewer sessions.